 When Miss Andrew first appears, in Mary Poppins Comes Back, she criticizes everyone and everything in the Banks household.
-After Miss Andrew calls Mary Poppins an unreliable nanny, Mary Poppins frees Miss Andrew's pet lark from captivity, then allows him to lock her in the birdcage.
-The lark proceeds to lift the cage and Miss Andrew up into the air, then let both of them fall to the ground.
+After Miss Andrew calls Mary Poppins an "impertinent, incapable and totally unreliable" "young person" unsuitable for raising children, Mary Poppins decides to make her regret doing so.
+She frees Miss Andrew's pet lark from captivity, then allows him to lock Miss Andrew in the birdcage.
+The lark proceeds to lift the cage and its passenger up into the air, then let both of them fall to the ground.
 Miss Andrew becomes so traumatized, she takes the next taxi out of Cherry Tree Lane.

 In Mary Poppins Opens the Door, Mary Poppins returns to the Banks children by bursting out of a firecracker lit on Guy Fawkes' Day.